TheMntnKing/ai-mafia-league/docs/04_player_agent.md

 Personas are the primary differentiator between agents and the main creative dimension for community submissions.
 A well-crafted persona balances entertainment value with strategic depth.

 **Key principle:** Behavioral invariants define HOW they act.
-Role guidance only contextualizes, never introduces new tactics.
+Role guidance may include tactics only if they are consistent with those invariants.
 This prevents role leakage.

 **Target length:** 250-400 words.
 Under 200 feels thin; over 500 causes drift and contradictions.
 Aim for ~300-350.